Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Although the below issues are not limited to those considering a divorce in later life, they occur more commonly in such cases.
 The information set out in this insight is just as relevant to younger couples contemplating divorce.

 A pension is not only the income it produces during retirement.
 There may be benefits payable upon death, e.g., widow/widower’s pensions which can alone be very valuable.
-A divorce will end any entitlement to a former spouse to such benefits.
+A divorce will end any entitlement of a former spouse to such benefits.
 However, upon divorce, the parties can share pensions, resulting in each party receiving their own separate income stream.
-A pension sharing order has the effect of reducing the amount received by the original pension member spouse.
+A pension-sharing order has the effect of reducing the amount received by the original pension member's spouse.

 When looking at dividing matrimonial wealth, older couples may have other requirements such as ensuring they have enough capital to meet their care needs later in life.
 Such couples might also want to consider whether divorcing is the right option for them.
-As mentioned above, widows benefits are lost upon divorce but where pensions are producing an income which ought to be shared, a pension sharing order can be made on divorce giving each party control over their own finances.
+As mentioned above, widow's benefits are lost upon divorce but where pensions are producing an income that ought to be shared, a pension sharing order can be made on divorce giving each party control over their finances.

 There are also inheritance and tax implications that should be considered.
 If a couple are separated but remain married, they retain the legal relationship of husband and wife and therefore if one or both parties do not have wills, the other will inherit all or part of their estate (depending upon the existence of children) in the event of death.
 For more information on intestacy click here.